stijnpolak1996/cypresstest/README.md

 # cypresstest
-Repository for debugging cypress issues
+Repository for debugging cypress issues posted to github.